Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Quantization

-Note that we have not explicitly fixed any solutions in the spaces $L_M$ for regions $M$ as this is not necessary for our present purposes.
-Of course, the last condition in the definition implies that the selected solution in the boundary of a region comes from a solution in the interior.
+Note that we have not explicitly f\/ixed any solutions in the spaces $L_M$ for regions $M$ as this is not necessary for our present purposes.
+Of course, the last condition in the def\/inition implies that the selected solution in the boundary of a region comes from a solution in the interior.
 Note also that we do not need to explicitly require a global background.
-In particular, we see that selecting the trivial solution on each hypersurface also satisfies the definition of a global solution.
+In particular, we see that selecting the trivial solution on each hypersurface also satisf\/ies the def\/inition of a global solution.